florestony54/exploring-ai-backend/_posts/2022-02-22-pytorch-intro.md

 # Intro to the Intro

-PyTorch, based on the Torch library, is one of the most popular deep learning frameworks for machine learning practitioners.
+Based on the Torch library, PyTorch is one of the most popular deep learning frameworks for machine learning practitioners.
+Some of the things that make PyTorch popular are it's ease of use, dynamic computational graph, and the fact that it feels more "Pythonic" than other frameworks like Tensorflow.

 For this tutorial, we will check out the base components of PyTorch, then walk through an image classification task, using the CIFAR10 dataset.
-Since PyTorch is loaded with tons of features, and there are tons of ways to apply these features, this obviously won't be comprehensive.
+Since PyTorch is loaded with tons of features, and there are tons of ways to apply them, this obviously won't be comprehensive.
 The purpose of this post is to serve as an introduction to the package and some of the components that you will use, as well as provide some resources so you can continue your journey.

 # The Tensor